19hours/sg-statutes/Acts/Military Manoeuvres Act.md

 (c) offences,

-shall be applicable to any military or air force exercises carried on in and over the firing ground.
+shall be applicable to any military or air force exercises carried on, in and over the firing ground.

 ### Rules for firing grounds